 The Blade Barber uses the side of the skate blade as a guide to sharpen one edge at a time.
 It will give you the same bite angle on each edge.
 Your skate blades must be from 0.100" - 0.170" thick or 2.5mm - 4.3mm thick.

 Short answer is yes.
-They are being tested now on figure skates and we expect to have feedback in early 2019
+They are being tested now on figure skates and we expect to have feedback in mid 2019

 Absolutely yes.
-Many new goalie skates have blades about the same thickness as player skates.
+Many new goalie skates have blades that are the same thickness as player skates.
 A 4mm thick goalie blade will require some knowledge of blade geometry and what radius the last sharpening was.
 We may offer goalie BB models in 2019.

 The Blade Barber is made using the highest quality processes and materials.